Time-multiplexed layer reuse for physical neural networks: Reference performance levels for SVHN image classification

-In the main text, we present ReLaX-Net's performance on the image classification task using SVHN \cite{svhn}.
-For reference, we supply some standard performance on this task in this section.
+In the main text, we present TIDAL-Net’s performance on the SVHN image-classification task~\cite{svhn}.
+For reference, we provide representative performance levels from related models and baselines reported on the same dataset.

-In Supplementary Table \ref{tab_svhn_comparison}, we present performance examples for the SVHN image classification task.
-In the case of Fit-DNN \cite{stelzer2021deep} ($N=100$, $L=2$, which are parameters defined in \cite{stelzer2021deep}), the number of trainable parameters and the achieved accuracy of Folded-in-time Deep Neural Network (Fit-DNN) are comparable to those of the Standard RNN and ReLaX-Net.
+In Supplementary Table~\ref{tab_svhn_comparison}, we present performance examples for the SVHN image classification task.
+In the case of Fit-DNN \cite{stelzer2021deep} ($N=100$, $L=2$, which are parameters defined in \cite{stelzer2021deep}), the number of trainable parameters and the achieved accuracy of the Folded-in-time Deep Neural Network (Fit-DNN) are comparable to those of the Standard RNN and TIDAL-Net.
 In the original study proposing SVHN \cite{svhn}, Linear Support Vector Machine (SVM) with Histogram of Oriented Gradients (HOG), which generates characteristic features, also demonstrated a similar performance.
-These results indicate that ReLaX-Net achieves a reasonable performance level compared with both a PNN (Fit-DNN \cite{stelzer2021deep}) and a conventional reference model used in the SVHN benchmark (Linear SVM with HOG \cite{svhn}).
+These results indicate that TIDAL-Net achieves a reasonable performance level compared with both a PNN (Fit-DNN \cite{stelzer2021deep}) and a conventional reference model used in the SVHN benchmark (Linear SVM with HOG \cite{svhn}).

-\section{Examples of Next Token Prediction}
+\section{Examples of next token prediction}

-We worked on the next token prediction task with ReLaX-Net.
-A trained ReLaX-Net can be used as a generative model with input prompts.
-To illustrate its performance of the trained model intuitively, we show the examples of the NLP output at different training stages.
+We evaluated TIDAL-Net on a next-token prediction task.
+A trained TIDAL-Net can be used as a generative model with input prompts.
+To illustrate the qualitative behavior of the trained model, we show generated character sequences at different training stages.

-Supplementary Table \ref{tab_NLP} shows $20$-character (here, a space is seen as one character) output sequences generated with the input prompt “to be, or not to be,” at different training epochs under the same setting as Fig. ~\ref{fig6:NLP}.
-The trained ReLaX-Net model generates successive characters following the given input.
+Supplementary Table \ref{tab_NLP} shows $20$-character (here, a space is seen as one character) output sequences generated with the input prompt “to be, or not to be,” at different training epochs under the same setting as Fig.~\ref{fig6:NLP}.
+The trained TIDAL-Net model generates successive characters following the given input.
 As training progresses, the outputs evolve from incomprehensible strings to increasingly reasonable sequences.
 This trend is the same among different $L_{\rm{W}}$ cases.